 Our cross-functional Sustainable Procurement Working Group holds quarterly meetings to measure the effectiveness of our strategy and continuously review our priorities and performance.
 The following Key Performance Indicators are used to monitor the effectiveness of our risk management processes:

 - the percentage of higher risk suppliers that have signed up to the Sustainable Procurement Policy and the Supplier Code of Conduct;

-- the percentage of higher risk suppliers with contract that include relevant clauses on environmental, labour, and human rights requirements; and
+- the percentage of higher risk suppliers with contracts that include relevant clauses on environmental, labour, and human rights requirements;

 - the percentage of our people with procurement responsibilities across all locations who have received training on the Modern Slavery Act/sustainable procurement.

 These are annual targets reviewed at the end of each reporting period.
 Our target for all four key performance indicators is 100%.

 Our values promote an open and collaborative culture in which people can speak up safely and in confidence.
 The firm encourages its people to report concerns to managers, supervisors, and to human resources, alongside which it has two more formal reporting mechanisms in place:

 - Incident reporting: to report errors or omissions which result in failures to comply with the firm's policies and procedures, or which could result in a breach of legal or regulatory obligations; and

 - Whistleblowing: a confidential mechanism for individuals to disclose suspicions of impropriety or wrongdoing (updated from December 2021).